NShumway/open-with/README.md

 ### 5. Test It

-1. Navigate to any supported document (Google Docs, Dropbox, OneDrive, or Box)
+1. Navigate to any supported document (Google Docs, Dropbox, or Box)
 2. Click the extension icon in the toolbar
 3. Click "Open" in the popup
 4. The document downloads and opens in your default desktop application